 - Stop-limit orders – Here you buy or sell cryptos when it has reached a specific set price.
 For example after a price drop or price increase.

 - Margin trading – Here you make trades where you sort of ‘bet/speculate’ that the price of a cryptocurrency will go up or down.
 And then with added leverage, you can loan funds to increase your ‘bet’ size.
 Doing this allows you to get more back from the trade.
-This is only for experts. (learn more about margin trading on Binance here)
+This is only for experts. (learn more about how to margin trade on Binance here)

 How to trade on Binance guide